MarcinSQL/styling-react-component/README.md

 # Course Goal

-App created only to learn different wahys to style react component
+App created only to learn different ways to style react component